LucaCuello/CassettePlayer/readme.md

 # Cassette Player

-A minimalisti mixtape made entirely out of CSS.
+A minimalist mixtape made entirely out of CSS.
 And a little bit of JS help to make the music work :)

 [Live Preview](https://casette-player.vercel.app/).